 SMUD Claim #3: We are trying to ramp down the power plants, but we can’t just shut them down.
 Otherwise we’ll have massive power outages.

-Response: Actually, the best way to help people avoid power outages is to help get more solar and battery storage in homes, apartments and businesses across the region.
+- One of the best ways to help people avoid power outages is to help get more solar and battery storage in homes, apartments and businesses across the region.

 - More local solar and battery storage reduces the number of households the utility has to serve with power plant energy.